Necklaces with Pearls

 Unlike most gemstones that are found on the Earth, pearls have an organic origin.
 In saltwater settings, pearls are found in oysters, while in freshwater they are produced by mussels.
 Almost all pearls today are cultured on pearl farms.

 Japan and China both produce Akoya cultured pearls.
 Australia, Indonesia, and the Philippines are leading sources of the South Sea saltwater cultured pearls.
 Tahitian pearls are cultivated primarily around the islands of French Polynesia of which the most familiar is Tahiti.
 China is the leading source of freshwater cultured pearls.

 Cultured Pearls Types

 There are four main types of cultured pearls used in necklaces with pearls and other jewellery.
 Each of them is special in its way and valued for its distinctive characteristics.

 - Akoya cultured pearls – are saltwater cultured pearls from the Akoya oyster.
-White and cream coloured pearls are mostly used in single-strand necklaces as they are known as being perfectly round.
+White and cream-coloured pearls are mostly used in single-strand necklaces as they are known for being perfectly round.